inky03/psych-scripts/lua_reference/README.md

 # "reference" module
 my shitty stupid useless experiment module, using metatables!!<br>
-this allows you to make "references" to objects, lua sprites and classes in game without having to type getProperty / setProperty on everything, allowing syntax to look almost similar to using source code / haxe!!<br>
+this allows you to make "references" to objects, lua sprites and classes in game without having to type getProperty / setProperty on everything, allowing syntax to look almost similar to using source code / haxe!!

-usage is explained below, example(a little outdated) provided in **reference_example.lua**
+usage is explained below, example(a little outdated) provided in **reference_example.lua**<br>

 ## todo
+feel free to pull request....the code sucks.....
 - [ ] FIX DESTROYINSTANCE FUNCTION (it actually kind of doesnt work too much rn... hehehe......im jumping off a cliff)
 - [ ] calling destroy() from a reference should also call reference.destroyInstance
 - [ ] fix access to typed groups (a hacky solution is being used right now for basic uses, but is not applicable for most cases)